IllumiDesk/helm-chart/README.md

 ## Configuration

-> Note: Please follow instructions to install the [Cert Manager]('https://github.com/jetstack/cert-manager/releases/download/v1.0.2/cert-manager.yaml') if you are using the ALB Ingress Controller.
+> Note: Please follow instructions to install the [Cert Manager]('https://github.com/jetstack/cert-manager/releases/download/v1.0.2/cert-manager.yaml') if you are using the ALB or Nginx Ingress Controller

+> Note: Please follow instructions to setup [external dns]('https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.1/examples/echo_server/#setup-external-dns-to-manage-dns-automatically'), if you plan to use this resource

+> Note: Please follow reference guides in the values.yaml in order to properly configure the resource during a deployment

 The following tables lists the configurable parameters of the chart and their default values.